kararAcode/WhiteBoard/Proposal.md

 # Proposal

-Our aim is to offer the best learning experiences for online studetns aka getting rid of the archaic blackboard
+Our aim is to offer the best learning experiences for online students, by getting rid of the archaic blackboard

 ( ͡❛ ͜ʖ ͡❛)👌